bcgov/common-document-generation-service/openshift/README.md

 Replace anything in angle brackets with the appropriate value!

-_Note: Publickey if used must be a PEM-encoded value encapsulated in double quotes in the argument.
-Newlines should not be re-encoded when using this command.
-If authentication fails, it's very likely a newline whitespace issue._

 ```sh
 oc create -n idcqvl-<env> secret generic cdogs-keycloak-secret \
   --type=kubernetes.io/basic-auth \